Dave Erickson

-David C. Erickson is an American television writer and producer best known for co-creating Fear the Walking Dead with Robert Kirkman, for which he was showrunner until the end of the third season; he stepped down in order to make more shows for AMC.
-He also created the television series Canterbury's Law, and wrote and produced for television series Sons of Anarchy and Low Winter Sun.
-He most recently signed an overall deal with MRC.
+David C. Erickson (born 1970–71) is an American television writer and producer best known for co-creating Fear the Walking Dead with Robert Kirkman, for which he was showrunner until the end of the third season; stepping down in order to make more shows for AMC.
+He also created the television series Canterbury's Law, and wrote and produced for the television series, Sons of Anarchy and Low Winter Sun.
+His most recent role is as showrunner for Mayor of Kingstown, signing on from its second season to its fifth and final season.
+He was also showrunner for Tulsa King's third season and was initially set to showrun its first spin-off under the name NOLA King, but that has been scrapped and the show will now be produced by Taylor Sheridan under the title, Frisco King.

+In 2021, he signed an overall deal with MRC, but it is unknown where that has landed.
+During late November 2025, he sued AMC Networks over unpaid profits.